mtrebi/Rasterizer/README.md

 # Future work

 * Solve Peter Panning effect due to shadow bias in shadow mapping
-* Use Quaternions for rotations to avoid gimbal lock
 * Point lights with omnidirectional shadows (using cubemaps) and attenuation
 * Alpha blending
 * Sky boxes